ncatlab/nlab-content/pages/654.md

 ## Idea

-The concept of a _2-vector space_ is supposed to be a [[vertical categorification|categorification]] of the concept of a vector space.
+The concept of a _2-vector space_ is supposed to be a [[vertical categorification|categorification]] of the concept of a [[vector space]].
 As usual in the game of 'categorification', this requires us to think deeply about what an ordinary vector space really is, and then attempt to categorify that idea.

 ### What is a vector space?